Priyanshu90122/Priyanshu_Bisht/README.md

 ## 👨‍💻 About Me

 I am a **Computer Science undergraduate** with hands-on experience building **ML-powered and full-stack applications**.
-I specialize in **Natural Language Processing, Deep Learning, and Backend Engineering** using Python, FastAPI, and HuggingFace Transformers.
+I specialize in **Machine Learning and Artificial Intelligence** using Python, FastAPI, and HuggingFace Transformers.

 - 🎓 **CGPA: 8.52 / 10.0** — Graphic Era Hill University
 - 🤖 Built production-ready AI systems using **DistilBERT, Gradient Boosting, and KNN**